pyueh-osi/Edgecmd-Docs/V1.2/Administration/Delete configuration_1-2.md

    edgecmd remove HealthEndpoints -cid System -id endpoint_1
    ```

-   **Note:** If the facet is part of a system or a single component, the command does not require `componentId`.
+   **Note:** If the facet is part of the System component, the command does not require `componentId`.

    ```cmd
    edgecmd remove HealthEndpoints -id OcsEndpoint
    ```

-## Delete configuration file
+## Delete entire configuration

-Complete the following steps to delete a configuration file.
-For example, you can delete the configuration file of the 'HealthEndpoints' facet within the 'System' component.
+Complete the following steps to delete the entire configuration of a system facet.
+For example, you can delete the configuration of the 'HealthEndpoints' facet within the 'System' component.

 1. Access EdgeCmd utility through the command line.
 2. Type the `remove` keyword.